Watch Fr. Paul’s welcome back video detailing our new Mass procedures.

 Since our founding 40 years ago, St. Margaret Mary Parish has been known as the parish with heart.
 Even though we are physically separated for time being, our parish is alive and well doing what we do best: worshipping as a family, growing spiritually and sharing our talents and resources with all God’s people.
 Here’s a look at some of the things we are working on while we are apart:

-- We are offering daily Masses streamed live at 10:00am on Facebook & YouTube.
+- We are offering daily Masses streamed live on Facebook & YouTube.

 - Daybreak Transitional Housing continues to support 3 previously homeless families via Zoom meetings with the volunteer mentors on a weekly basis.
 Each family has been affected by reduced /lost employment, so they need our support more than ever.
 The Daybreak committee also meets monthly via ZOOM.
 We have been blessed with several unexpected (and large) donations from parishioners, and continue to explore how to make up for fundraising shortfalls due to cancelled events.